Refined Selmer equations for the thrice-punctured line in depth two: Refined Selmer Schemes and the -Action

 \subsubsection{Depth 2}

 For $* = \et, \dR$ there is an exact sequence of algebraic groups over $\QQ_p$

 where the Tate twist is to be interpreted in the respective realization.
-The corresponding sequence on Lie algebras splits \cite[\S 5]{DCW}.
-The construction in \cite[\S5]{DCW} goes via the theory of motives, but can be described equivalently without using this theory.
+The corresponding sequence on Lie algebras splits as Galois representations, see \cite[\S 5]{DCW}.
+The construction in \cite[\S5]{DCW} goes via the theory of motives, but can be described equivalently in terms of realizations.
 The Lie algebra of $U_2^\et$ is unramified away from~$p$ and crystalline at~$p$, so its extension class lies in $\mathrm{Ext}^1(\QQ_p(1)^2,\QQ_p(2))=\rH^1_f(G_\QQ,\QQ_p(1))^2=0$.
-Thus the extension of Lie algebras for $U^\et$ has a unique $G_\QQ$-equivariant splitting, and applying the $D_\dR$ functor gives the corresponding splitting for $U^\dR$.
+Thus the extension of Lie algebras for $\Lie(U_2^\et)$ induced by \ref{eq:U2_sequence} has a unique $G_\QQ$-equivariant splitting, and applying the $D_\dR$ functor gives the corresponding splitting for $\Lie(U_2^\dR)$.